michellab/AMMo/examples/example_ptp1b/README.md

 BioSimSpace supports 3 types of CVs: distance, dihedral angle and RMSD.
 This covers all of the above, except of P185 stacking to W179.
 The stacking is defined as the absolute difference between the following two distances: P185(CG)-W179(CE) and P185(CA)-W179(CD1).
 This requires a custom expression.
 As such, the sMD simulations here were run manually.
 The input files can be found in `systems/peptide-1/open/seeded-md/steering` and `systems/peptide-1/closed/seeded-md/steering` to represent the steering protocol from open to closed conformation and from closed to open conformation respectively.

+Once the sMD trajectories were obtained, the analysis was run in `analysis/sMD_analysis.ipynb`.

 ## Seeded MD
 [top](#Example---PTP1B)